-This site came about because I’ve long felt the need for a place on the web that would be specifically devoted to collecting and aggregating information, scholarship, news, resources, and reflection on the New York School of poets, broadly defined.
+This site (which I launched in 2013) came about because I’ve long felt the need for a place on the web that would be specifically devoted to collecting and aggregating information, scholarship, news, resources, and reflection on the New York School of poets, broadly defined.
 I’m not interested in reductively defining the “New York School” as a movement or narrowly limiting what gets posted here.
 I prefer to see the New York School as a very loose constellation of poets, artists, composers, etc., that spans several generations, and that has tentacles in many different spheres of culture and in different time periods.

 My goal is to post links to and commentary on new essays, books, reviews, interviews, poems and volumes of poetry, performances, academic conferences, and any other signs of the New York School’s continuing existence as one of the most vital and influential artistic and literary movements of the past century.